Cogmasters/concord/docs/guides/compiling_on_windows.md

 - make
 - libcurl-devel

+This will cause all of the associated dependencies (like OpenSSL and a few others) to be automatically installed.
+Simply follow through the dialog and wait for everything to install. **Remember to keep that installer program handy, you will need it to install any further packages.**

 You might also want to install git and vim.
-Please note that because Cygwin stores its files on your Windows machine's filesystem, you can run `explorer.exe .` anytime to open a Windows Explorer window in your current directory.
+Please note that because Cygwin stores its files on your Windows machine's filesystem, you can run `explorer.exe .` at any time to open a Windows Explorer window in your current directory.
 You can use any IDE you would like to use, but you will still have to enter `make` to recompile your changes from the Cygwin terminal.
+If you'd like to open Visual Studio Code, enter `code .` into the shell, and, assuming VS Code is in your path, it'll open at the current directory path from which it was ran.

 It is also possible to use a clang-based compiler, but there is little reason to do so.
-Simply pass `CC=clang make` to your Cygwin shell and Clang will be used in lieu of GNU C.
+Simply pass `make CC=clang` to your Cygwin shell and Clang will be used in lieu of GNU C.

 ## Microsoft Visual C/C++